aws/aws-eks-best-practices/content/security/docs/detective.md

 ### Audit your CloudTrail logs
 AWS APIs called by pods that are utilizing IAM Roles for Service Accounts (IRSA) are automatically logged to CloudTrail along with the name of the service account.
 If the name of a service account that wasn't explicitly authorized to call an API appears in the log, it may be an indication that the IAM role's trust policy was misconfigured.
 Generally speaking, Cloudtrail is a great way to ascribe AWS API calls to specific IAM principals.

+### Use CloudTrail Insights to unearth suspicious activity
+CloudTrail insights automaticatlly analyzes write management events from CloudTrail trails and alerts you of unusual activity.
+This can help you identify when there's an increase in call volume on write APIs in your AWS account, including from pods that use IRSA to assume an IAM role.
+See [Announcing CloudTrail Insights: Identify and Response to Unusual API Activity](https://aws.amazon.com/blogs/aws/announcing-cloudtrail-insights-identify-and-respond-to-unusual-api-activity/) for further information.

 ### Additional resources
 As the volume of logs increases, parsing and filtering them with Log Insights or another log analysis tool may become ineffective.
 As an alternative, you might want to consider running [Sysdig Falco](https://github.com/falcosecurity/falco) and [ekscloudwatch](https://github.com/sysdiglabs/ekscloudwatch).
 Falco analyzes audit logs and flags anomalies or abuse over an extended period of time.
 The ekscloudwatch project forwards audit log events from CloudWatch to Falco for analysis.
 Falco provides a set of [default audit rules](https://github.com/falcosecurity/falco/blob/master/rules/k8s_audit_rules.yaml) along with the ability to add your own.